|

 gameplay: 9

-for R TYPE on eBay here!
+Find R Type on eBay here!

 SAMURAI GHOST (Namco, 1992)

-Holy crap this game looks awesome..... at first!
+Holy crap this game looks awesome..... at first.
 In this game you are a dead samurai ready to dish out some more carnage on your old enemies.
-What really stands out here is the graphics are pretty damn fine with huge sprite, parallax scrolling, and a great level of detail in both the characters and background.
-All this comes at a price though because your hero here is stiff as hell and he definitely takes some time to master his awkward swings and moves.
+What really stands out here is the graphics are pretty damn fine with huge sprites, parallax scrolling, and a great level of detail in both the characters and background.
+All this comes at a price though because your hero here is stiff as hell and he definitely takes some time to master his awkward katana swings and moves.
 This guy even jumps as though he's trying to prevent himself from crapping his pants.
 The music is not too bad and there some digital audio in the game as well but its terrible of course.
 Samurai Ghost may have some decent visuals here and there but the game's weak animation and constant cheap hits ruin this from being a must own.

 *Uncommon Turbografx game